 The initial public offering price is substantially higher than the net tangible book value per share of our common stock.
 As a result, investors purchasing common stock in this offering will suffer immediate and substantial dilution in the net tangible book value of the common stock purchased.
-Assuming an initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover of this prospectus, purchasers of common stock in this offering will experience immediate dilution of approximately \$ per share.
-In addition, investors purchasing common stock in this offering will contribute approximately % of the total amount invested by stockholders since inception but will only own approximately % of the shares of common stock outstanding.
+Based on the initial public offering price of \$10.00 per share, purchasers of common stock in this offering will experience immediate dilution of approximately \$7.03 per share.
+In addition, investors purchasing common stock in this offering will contribute approximately 75.3% of the total amount invested by stockholders since inception but will only own approximately 35.6% of the shares of common stock outstanding.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution."